pulumi/docs/pulumi-hugo/themes/default/content/challenge/ai-architecture.md

 ### Congratulations

 Congratulations!
-You've completed this Pulumi Challenge.
+You've completed this **Pulumi Challenge**.
 If you want, please create a blog post, social media, or video documenting your work on this challenge.
 Tag us on social media or email us at [da@pulumi.com](mailto:da@pulumi.com) to claim your swag.
 Winners will be chosen in a few months and receive a special prize.

 #### What you have learned